UWPCE-PythonCert/PythonCertDevel220/source/quiz/index.rst

 Quizzes
 =======
 Included here for record keeing and versioned review, but will be tranferred to Canvas / edx.
-Answers included.
+Correct answers not included.

 .. toctree::
     :maxdepth: 1